YuvrajS01/note-scribe-previewer/README.md

 - 📤 **PDF Export**: Download your notes as a PDF that matches the live preview, including all formatting and images.
 - ⚡ **Instant Feedback**: Toast notifications for actions like adding, removing, or exporting content.
 - 🎨 **Modern UI**: Built with shadcn-ui and Tailwind CSS for a clean, responsive interface.
+- ⚡ **AI-Powered Note Generation**: Instantly generate detailed answers for your questions/topics using Google Gemini AI.
+Just toggle "Make with AI" in the input panel, enter your questions, and let the app add high-quality answers to your notes.

 ---